Over the past week, news of the TerraUSD (UST) stablecoin becoming un-pegged from the U.S. dollar has reverberated throughout the crypto world.

 Examples of algorithmic stablecoins: FORTH, RAI, UST

-So now that you can answer the question, “What are stablecoins?” and understand that the purpose of stablecoins is to maintain a steady value against other currencies, you might be wondering why people and institutions hold them as investments.
+So now that you can answer the question, “What are stablecoins?” and understand that the purpose of stablecoins is to maintain a steady value against other currencies, you may be wondering why people and institutions hold them as investments.

 How Investors Make Money with Stablecoins

-What Caused TerraUSD to Lose Its Peg?
+How Did TerraUSD Lose Its Peg?

 If the price of UST fell below $1, traders would be incentivized to burn TerraUSD, in turn reducing the supply and bringing its price back to $1.
 For this, the trader would be awarded $1 of newly minted LUNA.
 The opposite, then would occur if UST exceeded its $1 peg.

 Though previous attempts to use financial engineering to create stablecoins have seen mixed results, for the most part, this strategy worked for the Terra ecosystem.
 Until it didn’t.
 And that’s where arbitrage comes back in.